MicahXX/littleGames/README.md

 <img src="https://img.shields.io/github/stars/MicahXX/OwnWebsite?style=for-the-badge" alt="Stars Badge"/>

 ##  About
-Just some little fun games or other stuff I do for fun, that are fun to code.
+Just some little fun games or other stuff I do for fun, that are fun to code.<br>
 You could also see my progression in my coding abilities by the quality and difficulty which are both going up the later the project is.

 ##  Links